MisterWest11/Data_Analytics-Week-1---2/README.md

 it has some organization, unlike completely unstructured data, but it is not confined to a strict tabular format like spreadsheets.
 The need to make semi-structured data easier to work with has led to the emergence of semi-structured formatting options.
 They use separators or tags to provide some context around a data element.

+***Common File Formats***

+They facilitate data exchange and tool interoperability.

+**Text Files**

+These are plain texts often used for data due to their platform independence(readbility on different OS).
+They can also be created by machines e.g. log files

+There are delimiters, they are structured data stored in text files, special characters(delimiters) separate individual data points(fields).
+Commas and Tabs are popular choices.

+CSV & TSV (comma-seperated values & tab-separated values) are specific types of text files where commas or tabs act as delimiters.
+They hold structured data, mix of structured and unstructured data within a single field

+**Fixed-width Files**

+They have a fixed width for each column, meaning all data points in a specific column have the same length.
+The first row contains the column names, subsequent rows hold data entries.
+Each data entry must be padded with spaces or zeroes to maximum width allocated to its column.

+**JavaScript Object Notation(JSON)**

+JSON overview: JSON is a popular and open-standard file format that adds structure to plain text files.
+It's designed to be:

+Human-readable: Easy for people to understand the data organization.

+Machine-readable: Simple for programming languages to parse and process the data.

+Lightweight: Doesn't add unnecessary complexity to the file size.

+Data structure: JSON uses curly braces {} to enclose information about individual data entries.
+Within these braces, key-value pairs define the data elements and their corresponding values.

+Example: The passage shows how pet data from a table can be formatted as JSON, where each pet's details are within curly braces and "name:value" pairs represent data elements.

+Machine processing: The text showcases how Python and R programming languages can easily read and process JSON data.
+It highlights how R can even generate summary statistics (e.g., number of dogs/cats, height/weight quartiles) from the JSON-formatted pet data.

+Overall, JSON provides a clear and efficient way to store and exchange structured data that's both user and machine-friendly.

 # Module 2: Data Preparation and Exploration

 *Chapter 3:* Databases and Data Acquisition